October 29-31, 2014

 Am I reimbursed for my handouts?

 Gallery workshop speakers are reimbursed for a maximum of $2.00 per participant based on the total capacity of the room.
 An expense form is available on the Speaker Information Page for gallery workshop speakers only.
-Sessions are not eligible for reimbursement.
+Sessions and Bursts are not eligible for reimbursement.
 All lead speakers will have the opportunity to upload handouts to the online conference planner and conference app in mid-2014.

 Additional Questions?
 Contact: